 Refuge runs the National Domestic Abuse Helpline, which can be called free of charge and in confidence, 24 hours a day on 0808 2000 247.
-Its website provides guidance and support for potential victims, as well Developed by AJC Education on behalf of HEP as those who are worried about friends and loved ones.
+Its website provides guidance and support for potential victims, as well as those who are worried about friends and loved ones.
 It also has a form through which a safe time from the team for a call can be booked.